allan2/askama-tera-hot-reload/README.md

 cargo run --features fixed-template
 ```

+## Limitations
+Askama and Tera templates are similar Jinja-based templates, but they are not exactly the same.
+For example, Tera requires HTML comments to be enclosed in curly braces, while Askama does not.

 ## Future considerations

 Perhaps one day, it will be possible to recast the [Askama AST to the Tera AST](https://github.com/djc/askama/issues/425).